sankalpkalode49/Solving-Inverted-Pendulum-Environment-using-Soft-Actor-Critic-Reinforcement-Learning-/README.md

 📦 Requirements
 Make sure you have the following installed:

-bash
-Copy
-Edit
-pip install torch gym numpy matplotlib pybullet Optional (for rendering in headless environments):

-bash
-Copy
-Edit
-sudo apt-get install xvfb🏁 How to Train
+pip install torch gym numpy matplotlib pybullet sudo apt-get install xvfb🏁 How to Train
 To train the SAC agent on the inverted pendulum:

-bash
-Copy
-Edit
 python3 main_sac.py
 During training, model checkpoints and a plot of the reward curve will be saved.

 🎮 How to Run Inference
 To visualize the trained agent:

-bash
-Copy
-Edit
 python3 inference.py
 This will load the saved model and render the environment so you can see the pendulum balancing in real time.